-In the fall of 2016, the greatest offense to the olfactory organs of most Americans is undoubtedly the cesspool stench emanating from the current presidential election.
+In the fall of 2016, the greatest offense to the olfactory organs of most Americans was undoubtedly the cesspool stench emanating from that year’s presidential election.
 But a few hundred years ago, the actual smell of civilization was so bad that some people carried offsetting aromas with them in devices such as pomanders and vinaigrettes.
 By the 18th century, a new category of decorative deodorizers arrived in the form of small vases called tussie-mussies, which could be pinned to one’s clothing or held in the hand, so that one’s nostrils were never far from a fragrant bouquet of sweet-smelling posies.

 “Proper ladies didn’t have a lot to do in those days.”